A partnership led by CLEO

 Send the letter by email only if your landlord has told you in writing that it’s okay to send things this way.

-Keep a copy for yourself.
+Make sure to keep a copy for yourself.

 Steps to Justice Partners